fynv/fynv.github.io/ProgrammingGPUAcrossTheLaunguageBoundaries.md

 can contain data of different types, and the type information is recorded by the members of the run-time objects.

-There are 2 interface functions that all Device Viewable Objects much implement:
+There are 2 interface functions that each Device Viewable Object much implement:

 ```cpp
 class DeviceViewable